go-mike/di/README.md

 - **Service Interface**: Represents a type that serves as a key to request a service to a service provider, and as a way to interact with the service.
 - **Service Implementation**: Represents a type that implements a service interface.
+- **Dependency**: Is a relationship between a service implementation and a service interface, where the former requires an instance of the latter to be able to function.
+- **Dependency Injection**: Is the process of providing a service implementation with the required dependencies.
 - **Service Lifetime**: Represents the lifetime of a service.
   - *Singleton Lifetime*: The service is instantiated once and shared across all requests.
   - *Scoped Lifetime*: The service is instantiated once per scope.